eProsima/xtypes/README.md

     data = L"Hello again! \u263A"; // set string value
     ```
 1. `DynamicData` represents a `PairType`.
 Similar to *C++* `std::pair`, but using `operator[](size_t)`
-    to access each member, but using 0 to access `first` and 1 to access `second`.
+    to access each member, using 0 to access `first` and 1 to access `second`.
     ```c++
     data[0] = first_value; // set "first" member value to "first_value".
     data[1] = second_value; // set "second" member value to "second_value".